-Protection dogs are often confused with watchdogs, attack dogs, personal pets that are overly “aggressive” or even service dogs, but they couldn’t be more different.
-Protection dogs are specially trained dogs that have a strong sense of duty to protect their owners and their property and neutralize unwanted intruders effectively.
+Protection dogs are often confused with watchdogs, attack dogs, personal pets that are overly “aggressive” or even service dogs, but they could not be more different.
+Protection dogs are specially trained dogs that have a strong sense of duty to protect their owners, their property and neutralize unwanted intruders effectively.

-Usually, protection dogs have a natural instinct to protect their family and family home if they perceive a potential threat, which is why they are preferred breeds to perform this job.
+Usually, protection dogs have a natural instinct to protect their family and family home if they perceive a potential threat, which is why there are preferred breeds to perform this job.

-The breeds often associated with making great protection dogs due to their power and size, and natural abilities include German Shepherds, Doberman Pinschers, Rottweiler, American Akitas, and Belgian Malinois.
+The breeds often associated with making great protection dogs due to their power, size, and natural abilities include German Shepherds, Doberman Pinschers, Rottweiler, American Akitas, and Belgian Malinois.

 Protection dogs will usually embody certain traits that make them excel in the role such as loyalty, fearlessness, obedience, and a quick ability to train.
 However, protection dog breeds are often subjected to unfair misconceptions and stereotypes, some of which have been in place for decades.

 In this article, we’re going to take a look at some of the protection dog misconceptions in closer detail.

 Misconception #1 A Protection Dog is an Attack Dog